Plan a picnic in Singapore at any of these gorgeous parks and outdoor spaces for a fun day out!

-With its pond gardens, babbling brooks, and scenic bridges that seem straight out of a Monet painting, Bishan-AMK Park serves up beautiful scenery for your picnic in Singapore.
-It’s also one of the country’s largest urban parks, which means you can socially distance and have plenty of picnic space to yourself.
+With its pond gardens, babbling brooks, and scenic bridges that seem straight out of a Monet painting, Bishan-AMK Park serves up beautiful scenery for your picnic in Singapore and there’s a high chance you’ll see herons or kingfishers if you picnic near the river.
+It’s also one of the country’s largest urban parks, sp there’s plenty of picnic space.
 This particular park is big on grassy expanses but light on actual picnic tables, so be sure to pack a picnic blanket!
-And although it’s currently closed due to the recent Phase 2 (HA) measures, the park’s inclusive playground is great for children with different abilities, with features such as the wheelchair-accessible merry-go-round and wheelchair swing.
+The park’s playground and water play for kids is a highlight not to be missed!

 With 50-hectares of open space, the massive West Coast Park is a fantastic spot for a little nourishment (and a whole lotta adventure!).
 Kids adore the adventure playground with its flying fox, swings, and rope climbing pyramids, slides and play structures, while mama sits back and relaxes on the grass.
-If the cycling tracks, the mangrove swamp, the bicycle obstacle course, the exercise garden, the ocean promenade, the pond and the sand play area are not quite enough to keep the fam busy, there are also BBQ pits available for hire (check the NParks website to see if the pits are available for booking) and plenty of benches to snaffle.
+If the cycling tracks, the mangrove swamp, the bicycle obstacle course, the exercise garden, the ocean promenade, the pond and the sand play area are not quite enough to keep the fam busy, there are also BBQ pits available for hire (check the NParks website for bookings) and plenty of benches to snaffle.
 Area 3 is probably your best bet, as it faces the water, offers plenty of shady spots and is close to both bathrooms and food via the nearby McDonalds.

-Jurong Lake Gardens is an awesome place to take the kids for some outdoor play thanks to its Forest Ramble playground (huge slides, rope courses, see-saws and swings), and water play area with tidal pools and sand play at Clusia Cove (currently closed).
-There’s plenty of grassy areas to have a picnic, so pick a shady spot and enjoy the crowd-free feels!
+Jurong Lake Gardens is an awesome place to take the kids for some outdoor play thanks to its Forest Ramble playground (huge slides, rope courses, see-saws and swings), and water play area with tidal pools and sand play at Clusia Cove.
+There are plenty of grassy areas, mini hills with long grass (Europe feels abound!) and other fun spaces with different flora and fauna, so pick a shady spot for your picnic and enjoy the crowd-free feels!
 Read more here.

 Explore old forts and underground bunkers before rolling out the picnic blanket on the massive lawns at Fort Canning Green.
-Pack a ball or a kite so the kiddos can play on the grass after finishing their nosh, or bring the scooters and do some laps of the reservoir on the shady paths.
+Pack a ball or a kite so the kiddos can play on the grass after finishing their nosh, or bring the scooters and do some laps along shady paths.
 And if they’re really good, let them have a play at the Jubilee Park Playground!
 You’ll find toilets inside Fort Canning Centre.
 Wondering what else you can do at Fort Canning?
 Check out our handy guide!

 Gardens by the Bay allows families to pack a picnic to enjoy in most parts of the Gardens by the Bay – the Conservatories are off-limits, though!
 You’ll want to bring a picnic mat because picnic furniture is not allowed.
-Gardens by the Bay also offers Picnic by the Bay, a special picnic experience (currently on hold) that includes perks like a personal buggy ride to your picnic spot, welcome drinks and the yummiest picnic food.
-You can make memories with the 10 complimentary Polaroid snaps at either the Flower Dome or Cloud Forest afterwards.
+There’s a chance you’ll see otters here.
+Gardens by the Bay has lovely cycling paths, lots of park space to explore and you can always end up at the kid-friendly Mylos’ for a post-picnic ice cream to cool off!

 Also known as Singapore’s one-stop gardening hub, HortPark is the perfect spot to let the kids roam free while you snack on your lunchtime nibbles – peep that stunning gazebo above!
 HortLawn is the best place to spread out on the grass and even includes some shade (plus it’s conveniently close to the entrance and the toilets)!
 Post-lunch, head towards the Nature Playgarden playground to let the little ones play, climb and slide!

-You may not be able to visit Johor at the moment, but you can still get a glimpse of the Johor Straits at Kranji Reservoir Park.
-This picnic spot in Singapore has shady spots thanks to its trees with lush canopies, and plenty of pavilions and benches for your picnic in Singapore.
+Kranji Reservoir Park is a lovely picnic spot in Singapore that has shady spots thanks to its trees with lush canopies, and plenty of pavilions and benches for your picnic in Singapore.
 Do the kiddos like fishing?
 Take them to one of two fishing grounds here, one with a stretch of rocky banks, benches and man-made shelters, and the other with a far grassier bank.

 With beachfront picnic huts and BBQ pits, huge expanses of grassy lawns, a shady hillside with benches and ancient military battlements to explore, Labrador Nature Reserve may offer the best bang for your buck if you’re looking for the perfect picnic in Singapore.

-Lazarus Island offers one of the best beaches in Singapore thanks to a lovely stretch of sand and shallow waters with some endemic flora and fauna that gives this island its own distinct signature.
-Do note, however, that there are no bathroom facilities; the closest toilet is the one at the private jetty.
-Shade will also be limited, so make sure you’ve got your sun hats and plenty of sunscreen!
-We’ve also heard reports of lots of litter on the beach, so bring an extra bag to do a beach cleanup and, it goes without saying, take your own trash home with you!
+Lazarus Island offers one of the best beaches in Singapore thanks to a lovely stretch of sand and shallow waters (and less of a view of the tankers on the horizon).
+Shade is limited, so make sure you’ve got your sun hats and plenty of sunscreen!
+We’ve heard reports of litter on the beach, so bring an extra bag to do a beach cleanup and, it goes without saying, take your own trash home with you!

 With a restaurant, toilet facilities, a lovely waterfront lawn and plenty of shelter all near the entrance, MacRitchie Reservoir Park is a fab spot for an easy family picnic in Singapore (just beware the aggressive monkeys!).
 If you’re after more shade and solitude, take a hike into the jungle and munch in peace at one of the many shelters located along the trails (just be sure to pack out whatever rubbish you have).